- Digital Humanities

 - Media Studies

 Jan Uelzmann is Assistant Professor of German in the School of Modern Languages.
 He received his Ph.D. in Germanic Studies from the University of Texas at Austin.
 He was the recipient of the 2011 Texas Foreign Language Teaching Excellence Award at the University of Texas.
+Dr. Uelzmann's book Staging West German Democracy: Governmental PR Films and the Democratic Imaginary, 1953-1963 (Bloomsbury Academic, 2019) examines how political "founding discourses" of the nascent FRG were reflected, reinforced, and actively manufactured by the Federal government through PR films produced in conjunction with the West German newsreel system Deutsche Wochenschau.
 In his research, Dr. Uelzmann merges approaches from cultural history, cultural studies, film studies, and literary studies to explore questions related to postwar democratization, governmental media policies of the Adenauer period, Cold War politics, the provisional capital Bonn, and Weimar modernism.
 He also works on Foreign Language curriculum development and the implementation of Mobile Learning technologies in the classroom.
 He serves as the director of the Berlin segment of the German Languages for Business and Technology (LBAT) program.
 His teaching lagely focuses on contemporary German culture, cultural history, film, and literature, with courses focusing on Americanization and anti-Americanism in Germany, Berlin as a site of transformation and memory in the 20th century, political songwriting, and postwar literature.
 Dr. Uelzmann has published widely on West German postwar cultural history, film and literature, and his articles have appeared or are forthcoming in The German Quarterly, Monatshefte, Seminar, Colloquia Germanica, and the Journal of Cold War Studies.
-Dr. Uelzmann's book Staging West German Democracy: Governmental PR Films and the Democratic Imaginary, 1953-1963 is in press with Bloomsbury Academic.

 Refereed Journal Articles: